 Document Progress and Make Payments

 “Stay out of the workers’ way,” pleads Biermeier.
-Instead of popping by randomly, plan check in when you contractor asks you to.
+Instead of popping by randomly, plan to check in when you contractor asks you to.

 If you’re paying on a draw system, you’ll do walkthroughs to see the completed items before making a payment.
 “Make installment payments immediately when they become due,” advises Biermeier, noting that a late payment can hold up your project.

 Designers will attend walkthroughs and meetings with the tradespeople as well.
 “This ensures correct placement of lighting selections and refining all of the little details along the way,” explains McClure.